OKRA (Abelmoscus esculentus) what is okra? Okra is also a vegetable crop commonly grown by local farmers in West Africa.

 Diseases of Okra, symptoms and control

-(1) Root knot disease: It is caused by eelworm nematode which is found in the soil. read animal pests of crop here
+(1) Root-knot disease: It is caused by eelworm nematode which is found in the soil. read animal pests of crops here

 Symptoms: Symptoms include knotting or galling of roots, retarded growth and reduced yield.

 (iii) Treat soil with nematicide e.g. Nemagon

 (2) Mosaic disease: It is caused by a virus which is transmitted by piercing a Piercing and Sucking Insect Pestnd sucking insects.
 Symptoms include mosaic colouration on the leaves, leading to low yield of the crop.

 HERE YOU WILL FIND EVERY AVAILABLE TOPIC ABOUT AGRICULTURAL SCIENCE AND BIOLOGY.
 AND